katspaugh/wavesurfer.js/README.md

 The homepage and documentation files are maintained in the [`gh-pages` branch](https://github.com/katspaugh/wavesurfer.js/tree/gh-pages).
 Contributions to the documentation are especially welcome.

 ## Updating the NPM package
 When preparing a new release, update the version in the `package.json` and have it merged to master.
-Also don't forget to update the changelog.

-Once the updated version is on master, create a pull request to the protected `release` branch.
-When it's merged (please use the rebase option on GitHub), a new version of the package will be published to NPM.
+The new version of the package will be published to NPM automatically via GitHub Actions.

 ## Credits